naeglinghaff/CV/README.md

 # Kate Haffenden

 ## The things I do best ##

 ## Where I've studied ##

+2011-14 BA (Hons) English and Classical Studies (First Class) | Royal Holloway, University of London Winner of the 2014 Driver’s prize & 2014 Hilda Green prize.

+2008-10 A-Levels: A*, A*, B | The Judd School

+2003-08 GCSEs: 10 x Grade A* – B. Including English (A), Maths (A) | Weald of Kent Grammar School for Girls

 ## Things I've done ##

 ## Things I like ##
 *(That aren't written in code)*